‘British Vogue’ Makes Essential Workers Its July 2020 Cover Stars Amid COVID-19 Pandemic

 “After the 8pm clapping fades, I hope the NHS won’t be forgotten.”
 For the July 2020 issue of #BritishVogue three front-line heroes star on the cover, photographed by @Jamie.Hawkesworth.
 In east London, Rachel Millar, a community midwife, has been cycling around the borough, attending to soon-to-be and new mothers, delivering babies and assuaging anxieties.
 Meet Rachel and a host of other inspiring workers – from labour ward co-ordinator Philippa Crisp to the director of vaccine development, Melanie Saville – in the new issue, on newsstands and available for digital download Friday 5 June.
 Click the link in bio to read more about the three key worker cover stars.

 Millar shared how her profession has seen a change since the pandemic began.
-As a midwife, Millar has been on the frontline since the beginning, and shares how she appreciates the “free meals” and “8:00 PM claps,” but is fearful of what will happen when essential workers aren’t at the forefront in the media.
+As a midwife, Millar has been on the front line since the beginning and shared how she appreciates the “free meals” and “8:00 PM claps,” but is fearful of what will happen when essential workers aren’t at the forefront in the media.
 She said she hopes people will continue to support the National Health Service (NHS) when the news surrounding COVID-19 lessens.

 View this post on Instagram